Capulina contra las momias

-Capulina contra las momias ("Capulina Against the Mummies") is a 1973 Mexican comedy horror film written, produced, and directed by Alfredo Zacarías.
-It stars Gaspar Henaine as Capulina and Jacqueline Voltaire as his romantic interest.
+Capulina contra las momias ("Capulina Against the Mummies") is a 1973 Mexican horror comedy film produced, written, and directed by Alfredo Zacarías, and starring Gaspar Henaine «Capulina» and Jacqueline Voltaire.
+This is the only film in which Capulina acts alongside Voltaire (as his romantic interest), and the second part of a trilogy of comedy films based in Halloween Night, including Capulina contra los vampiros (1971) and Capulina contra los monstruos (1974).

 Plot

-A taxi driver winds up working as a butler for a scientist who is trying to revive mummies.
+A taxi driver winds up working as a butler for a old scientist who is trying to revive mummies.